Existence of dicritical singularities of Levi-flat hypersurfaces and holomorphic foliations: Introduction

-\end{Thirdcorollary} Finally we state a result that gives conditions for to guarantee the existence of dicritical singularities of $M$ in presence of invariant compact curves by $\mc{F}$. \begin{secondtheorem} Let $\mc{F}$ be a holomorphic foliation on a compac surface $X$ tangent to an irreducible real-analytic Levi-flat hypersurface $M \subset X$.
-Suppose that $C\cdot C>0$, where $C\subset M$ is an irreducible compact curve invariant by $\mc{F}$, then there exists a point $p \in \sing (\mc{F})\cap C$ such that $\mc {F}$ has a meromorphic first integral in a neighborhood of $p$. \end{secondtheorem} To prove Theorem \ref{second} we use the Camacho-Sad index (cf. \cite{CS}) and a result of Cerveau-Lins Neto (see Theorem \ref{lins-cerveau}).
+Finally we state a result that guarantee the existence of dicritical singularities of $M$ in presence of invariant compact complex curves by $\mc{F}$. \begin{secondtheorem} Let $\mc{F}$ be a holomorphic foliation on a compact complex manifold $X$ of complex dimension two tangent to an irreducible real-analytic Levi-flat hypersurface $M \subset X$.
+Suppose that the self-intersection $C\cdot C>0$, where $C\subset M$ is an irreducible compact complex curve invariant by $\mc{F}$, then there exists a dicritical singularity $p \in \sing (\mc{F})\cap C$ such that $\mc {F}$ has a non-constant meromorphic first integral at $p$. \end{secondtheorem} To prove Theorem \ref{second} we use the Camacho-Sad index (cf. \cite{CS}) and a result of Cerveau-Lins Neto (see Theorem \ref{lins-cerveau}).
 We organize the paper as follows: in section \ref{indices} we review some definitions and results about indices of holomorphic foliations at singular points.
 In section \ref{Existence} we give the proof of Theorem \ref{main_theorem}.
 Section \ref{application} is devoted to show some applications of Theorem \ref{main_theorem}.
 In section \ref{dicritical} we provide the proof of Theorem \ref{second}.
 Finally, in section \ref{examples_paper} we show some examples which show the importance of the hypotheses in theorems \ref{main_theorem} and \ref{second}.